Skip to main content Skip to footer

 When arrow diagrams add value

 Think about when delays in one department cascade through your entire organization.
 Arrow diagrams give you the visibility to manage those risks.
-They’re essential when resources are scarce and shared across parallel activities, or when stakeholders need visual proof of your timeline.
+They’re especially valuable when resources are scarce and shared across parallel activities, or when stakeholders need visual proof of the timeline.

 milestones gantt chart monday work management